ignacioaj/tfg-ignacioaj/README.md

       - ```k c xxx```: to apply algorithm on one single experiment ```xxx``` instead of applying algorithm to all experiments.
         > 📋 Let xxx be a 3 character config code, where first character stands for thresholding technique (s for spline, n for otsu),
         > second character stands for morph filter (o for open c for close) and third character stands for filter size (2 for 2x2, 3 for 3x3, 4 for 4x4 and 5 for 5x5).
+        > In spline configs there's an optional additional fourth character that stands for additions (a for addition 10, aa for addition 20 and aaa for addition 30).
         >
         > Example: so2 stands for spline open 2x2.